We live in the digital age. We’ve seen it all. Nothing truly has that ‘wow’ factor any more, right?

 Source: Forward You

-At first glance the Forward You website might seem not-so-futuristic.
+At first glance the Forward You website design might seem not-so-futuristic.
 But there was something about the design that intrigued us – the more you scroll, the more you’re greeted with unique video integrations that feature clever combinations of animation and real life.

 Their brand really stands out, especially when you consider that they’re a financial services provider.
 Bold colours and clear CTAs drive engagement and encourage interaction.
-We’ve included this here to prove that futuristic websites aren’t all about full-page gamification – it can be smaller UX elements built up to form something future-proof.
+We’ve included this here to prove that these futuristic websites trends aren’t all about full-page gamification – it can be smaller UX elements built up to form something future-proof.

 See for yourself here.